Rama’s Diwali

 With loyal brother, royal wife,

-Unfit for brutal forest life,
+Immaculate for forest life,

 And walked an unlit stony street

-On tender naked lotus feet
+On tender naked lotus feet,

-And heard above the wailing crowds,
+And heard above the wailing crowds

 An echo ringing in his ears.